tufts-ml/hugheslab-onboarding/HOWTO_write_research_statement.md

 Be more narrow than "AI for X" or "computer vision", but not about one project.

+### Write early and Get feedback early!

+It's never too early to start draft this document.
+Ideally it grows out of your research prospectus!

+MCH is happy to give feedback on this at any time.

+Highly recommend getting at least 1-2 other faculty members to give feedback (one in your area, one outside of it to see how it comes across to outsiders)

 ### Resources

 * MIT EECS Comm Kit: https://mitcommlab.mit.edu/eecs/commkit/faculty-application-research-statement/